nitrogenez/ait/.github/ISSUE_TEMPLATE/bug_report_beta.md

 ---
-name: [RELEASE] Bug report
+name: [BETA] Bug report
-about: Create a report to help us fix oversights of the previous releases.
+about: Create a report to help us improve the **BETA** versions of the mod.
 title: ''
+labels:
-labels: bug
+  - bug
+  - for release
+milestone: 1.2.0
 type: Bug
 assignees: ''
 ---